yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 Research
 ======
-My group focuses on **human aspects in software engineering** and **human-centered AI for software engineering**, including user cognition, sustainability for open source software, AI for software engineering, and computer science education.
+My group focuses on **human factors in software engineering** and **human-centered AI for software engineering**, including user cognition, sustainability for open source software, AI for software engineering, and computer science education.